ajitagupta/100dollarstartup/README.md

 ## Lesson 5: The Customer
 Who are your people?
 As you explore different avenues it helps to think clearly about the people you intend to serve.
 They can either be grouped in terms of traditional demographics (age, location, gender, ethnicity, income) OR so-called new demographics: interests, passions, skills, beliefs and values.

 While toying with ideas, an efficient way of finding the best solution is to simply ask your prospects, e.g. through a survey tool: What is your biggest problem with X?
 What is the number one question you have about X?
 What can I do to help you with X?
 Next, you can level up the process by asking about **specific** product ideas.
+Develop a significant (not simply *different*) solution.
+Ascertain that there is a demand for your offering before creating it.

-## Lesson 6: Seven Steps to Instant Market Testing
+## Lesson 6: Four Steps to Instant Market Testing
 There's no harm in planning but getting started could take you forever.
 Instead, start immediately.
-Here's a plan of action:
+Here is a plan of action:
-* Care about the problem you are about to solve
 * Make sure the market is big enough
-* Focus on selling to people who know (invitation) rather than persuading them that they have a problem (pitch)c
+* Focus on selling to people who know (invitation) rather than persuading them that they have a problem (pitch)
-* Focus on reducing pain or fulfilling a deep desire
-* Develop a significant (not simply *different*) solution
 * Ask your potential target market for their opinion
-* Test on a subgroup in exchange for feedback
+* Test on a subgroup first in exchange for feedback and confidentiality

 Keep initial costs down.
 Get your first sale as soon as possible.
-Ascertain that there is a demand for your offering before creating it.
-Respond to initial results, e.g. through automation.
+Respond to initial results.
 To avoid overcomplication describe your business in a 140-character mission statement.

 ## Lesson 7: Create a Compelling Offer
 The difference between an ordinary offer and a great one is urgency.
 Make your customers act *now*!
 Provide them with the following: